-Alabama Republicans Forsake Sesssions for Trump, Who Looks Down on Them
+Alabama Republicans Forsake Sessions for Trump, Who Looks Down on Them

 As Jonathan Chait notes, anyone who has observed Trump over the years shouldn’t be surprised that he has a parochial prejudice against southerners who are not of his economic class, and looks down on those who were educated at plebeian institutions like the University of Alabama, where Sessions got his law degree.
 You do have to wonder what he thought about those Alabama football fans who cheered him in Atlanta in January.

-Clearly Trump is benefitting in places like Alabama from a conservative GOP ascendancy built on racial resentments, pro-business boosterism and Christian Right activism long before the mogul ran for office–built by pols, as it happens, much like Jeff Sessions.
+Clearly Trump is benefitting in places like Alabama from a conservative GOP ascendancy built on racial resentments, pro-business boosterism, and Christian right activism long before the mogul ran for office–built by pols, as it happens, much like Jeff Sessions.
 But it remains a great irony of contemporary politics that a coastal elitist like Trump commands a vast right-wing-populist army that is willing to frag its past leaders at the drop of a tweet.